Teaching Commitments at the Department of Neuroscience

 Teaching by professors and university lecturers

-In addition to these minimum requirements, the department depends on far more extensive teaching commitments by several professors.
-Moreover, the university lecturer and adjunct positions including extensive teaching commitments that are set for each individual position.
+In addition, the department depends on extensive teaching commitments by certain professors, as well as by the university lecturers and adjunct positions to which specific teaching commitments are set for each individual position.

 The contribution to teaching with regard to quantity and quality (e.g. as assessed by course evaluations) will be considered when salary levels are set.